 b

-The next section has examples for both styles of iteration.
+The next subsections have examples of both styles of iteration.

 As an example, consider the following function that traverses a tree of files and logs their paths (it uses the Node.js API for doing so):